adrianromero13/EmployeeDatabase-HW/README.md

 ## Technologies:

-The technologies used to create this application are as follows:
+The technologies used to create this terminal application are as follows:
 - MySql Workbench
 - JavaScript
 - Node.js